 Did you know that If you don't exercise regularly, you could be putting both your health — and your job — at risk?

-One 2017 study found that even small amounts of exercise can contribute to massive productivity benefits in the workplace, including an increase in attention span, working memory, problem solving, and decision making.
+One 2017 study found that even small amounts of exercise can contribute to massive productivity benefits in the workplace, including an increase in attention span, working memory, problem solving, getting things done, and decision making.
 These benefits are generally maintained for 2-4 hours post exercise, so try to squeeze in a morning workout before heading to the office to feel the effects during your workday.

 “Sedentary behavior,” on the other hand, “is associated with impaired cognition,” according to a published study in the British Journal of Sports Medicine.